S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (…)

-**Organization**: A group of people collaborating towards a shared driver (or objective).
+**Organization**: A group of people collaborating toward a shared driver (or objective).
 **Organizational Driver**: A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.
 **Pattern**: A template for successfully navigating a specific context.
 **Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
 **Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to.
-**Principle**: A basic idea or rule that explains, guides or controls how something happens or works.
+**Principle**: A basic idea or rule that guides behavior, or explains or controls how something happens or works.
 **Role**: A domain that is delegated to an individual.
 **SCM**: (the Sociocratic Circle-Organisation Method) An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
 **Self-Governance**: People governing themselves within the constraints of a domain.
 **Self-Organization**: People organizing work within constraints defined through governance.
-**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of delegator(s) and representatives), and by objections from others.
+**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.
 **Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
 **Strategy**: A high level approach for how people will create value to successfully account for a domain.
-**Subdomain**: A domain that is fully contained in another domain.
+**Subdomain**: A domain that is fully contained witin another domain.
 **Subdriver**: A subdriver arises as a consequence of responding to another driver (the superdriver) and is essential for effectively responding to the superdriver.
 **Superdomain**: A domain that fully contains another domain.